Jack Saville: St Albans City/Farnborough

 On 5 January 2017, Saville signed for National League South side St Albans City on an 18 month contract.

 He made his debut for the club, starting a match and played 57 minutes, in a 2–2 draw against Maidenhead United on 7 January 2017.
 Since joining St Albans City, Saville quickly became a first team regular for the side, playing in the centre–back position.
 At the end of the 2016–17 season, he went on to make thirteen appearances in all competitions.

 On 5 August 2017, Saville left St Albans City for Farnborough.
 He went on to make ten appearances before leaving the club two months later.

 Personal life

 Saville is the older brother of fellow Chelsea youth product George Saville who represents Northern Ireland internationally.
+Their grandmother was from Enniskillen.